-She is build as a racer cruiser, she is very strong and is a true sailing machine so quite overbuild wich is a nice feature for a cruiser.
+She is built as a racer cruiser, she is very strong and is a true sailing machine so quite overbuilt, a nice feature for a cruiser.

-At the same time she is quite luxurieus and foresees in most comforts.
-She is beautiful build by Nautor Swan and has a rich teak interior.
-Quoting the sales brochure from 1976″From the standpoint of size, the Swan 431 is today the optimum “go anyware boat’ neither too large to create crewing problems, nor too small to suffer from the “sardine can syndrome”.
-We could not agree more, she is exceptional spacious to live on.
+At the same time, she is quite luxurieus and foresees in most comforts.
+She is beautifully built by Nautor Swan and has a rich teak interior.
+Quoting the sales brochure from 1976″From the standpoint of size, the Swan 431 is today the optimum “go any ware boat’ neither too large to create crewing problems, nor too small to suffer from the “sardine can syndrome”.
+We could not agree more, she is exceptionally spacious to live on.

 When thinking about what our cruiser liveaboard yacht should be, we have to thank the incredible S&S Swan Association and their forum members for creating an unbelievable source of knowledge on all S&S Swans.
 That forum sold us on the quality of S&S Swans in our years of planning.
 Many, many years we have read their forum and studied the Swans on their site and I still do.
-Thank you Mateo Salamon for creating this site, Lars Ström for your expertise and members for their contributions.
-I know, I need to post on their site too.
+Thank you, Mateo Salamon, for creating this site, Lars Ström for your expertise and members for their contributions.

 Our plan is to live and sail on the oceans indefinitely.
-To round all capes and boldly go where all cruisers have gone before.
-Our traveling is not so much about seeing the world as it is more to be a world citizen, live everywhere but in our own place.
+To go round all capes and boldly go where all cruisers have gone before.
+Our traveling is not so much about seeing the world as it is more about being a world citizen, living everywhere but in our own place.

 We planned this life for a long time and tried to retire as early as possible and be free in reasonable comfort.
 We are traveling on Snow from 2018.
 We worked in the airline and ICT industries.
 Although we enjoyed our careers, we wanted to change our lives to be free, to be adventurous, to be together, and to still have the energy and strength.